-The Company did not sell any equity securities during the year ended June 30, 2007 that were not registered under the Securities Act of 1933, as amended.
-The Company did not repurchase any securities during the fourth quarter of fiscal 2007.
+The Company did not sell any equity securities during the year ended June 30, 2008 that were not registered under the Securities Act of 1933, as amended.
+The Company purchased 432 shares of its common stock from one stockholder during the fourth quarter of fiscal 2008 at a price of \$1.18 per share.
+The repurchase was not solicited and was not made pursuant to any publicly announced repurchase plan or program.